 Oxfam believes that fighting poverty is about fighting injustice.

 Poverty often arises from the violation of people’s basic rights.
-When someone is denied the right to own land, the right to education, access to basic services like clean water, a fair price for the crops they grow, or a fair wage for the work they do, the result is poverty.
+When people are denied the right to own land, the right to education, access to basic services like clean water, a fair price for the crops they grow, or a fair wage for the work they do, the result is poverty.

 Oxfam helps people learn about their basic rights and how to defend them.